jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/Modify_FilesOut/_docs/FilesOut.rst

 This folder contains a number of temp files:

-- Step 2 creates temp revit files which are saved in this directory and deleted at the end of the flow.
+- Step 2 creates temp Revit files which are saved in this directory and deleted at the end of the flow.
 - Pre processing script for STEP 2 writes task files for STEP 2 into this directory as well.

 _sampleFiles